nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Choose Venue
-Updates the venue of the event from a list of venues, and updates the event details file
+Updates the venue of the event from a list of venues, and updates the event details file.

+To see the list of venues, refer to [list venues](#list-venues)

 * Format: `choose venue [INDEX]`
+    * `[INDEX]` must be in the range of the list of venues.

 * Example of usage: